pdlinh2003/HackerRank/README.md

-These are the SQL tests I have practiced from basic to advanced on the Hackerrank site
+These are the SQL tests I have practiced from basic to advanced on the Hackerrank